Andrew Yang: 2020 presidential campaign

 Yang makes a speech in New Hampshire in January 2019.
 His book, The War on Normal People, is displayed.

 On November 6, 2017, Yang filed with the Federal Election Commission (FEC) to run for President of the United States in 2020.
 The campaign began with a small initial staff working out of an apartment owned by Yang's mother.
 He ran on multiple slogans, including "Humanity First", "Make America Think Harder (MATH)", and "Not Left, Not Right, Forward."
 Initially considered a longshot, Yang's campaign gained significant momentum in February 2019 following an appearance on the popular podcast The Joe Rogan Experience.
-On the podcast, Yang emphasized several libertarian-leaning policies that contributed to his growing popularity, such as his support for decriminalizing drugs, data privacy rights, and ending corporate welfare, all of which focus on reducing government intervention in personal lives and the economy.
+On the podcast, Yang emphasized several libertarian-leaning policies that contributed to his growing popularity, such as his support for decriminalizing drugs, data privacy rights, and ending corporate welfare.
 He later appeared on other podcasts and shows, including The Breakfast Club, The Ben Shapiro Show, and Real Time with Bill Maher where he continued advocating for criminal justice reform, cryptocurrency regulation clarity, and nuclear energy investment, ideas that aligned with the broader goals of individual freedom and market innovation.
 By March 2019, Yang had met the polling and fundraising thresholds to qualify for the first round of Democratic primary debates.
 In August 2019, he met the higher thresholds to qualify for the second round of Democratic debates.
 Later, he qualified for the third, fourth, fifth, and sixth Democratic debates but was unable to meet a polling threshold for the January 2020 debate.
 He did qualify for the February 2020 debate.